 It’s long-past time for food companies to stop using gelatin as an ingredient.
 I don’t eat meat, but I acknowledge that you can make a case for eating it.
 What you can’t make a case for is eating gelatin, ever.
-It’s quivering, disgusting, unnecessary, and nutritionally of no value.
+It’s quivering, vile, unnecessary, and nutritionally of no value.
 Food companies should purge their products of it.
 So when you see gelatin on a product’s ingredient list, why not contact the company and ask they seek an alternative?

 Here is a remarkable two-minute video showing gelatin’s production process in reverse.
-If you’re interested enough in gelatin to have come to this page, this is the video you need to see:

 Gelatin-Free Vegan Products